Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/README.md

 See [API Publisher Configuration](docs/API-Publisher-Configuration.md) for details and the memory-ceiling implications.

+### Resuming a run that failed partway

+A run reading a cursor-paged source records how far each partition got, so a run that fails or is stopped can be continued with `--resumeLastRun=true` instead of started again from the beginning.

+- A partition resumes at the last page whose documents all reached the target.
+That page is read a second time and the walk carries on from it; republishing its documents is an upsert, so the cost is one page per partition rather than correctness.
+- A page that lost a document is not behind that mark, so a resumed run reads it again.
+So is a page whose documents never all came back, which is what stopping a run mid-flight leaves behind.
+- The resumed run replays the change window the original run recorded rather than computing a new one, so it reads the window that was in force when that run started.
+Anything written to the source since then is above that window and is picked up by the next run instead.
+- Only cursor-paged main resources are resumed.
+Offset-paged reads, which includes every `/deletes` and `/keyChanges`, have no partition or page token to record and are read in full.
+- `--runStatePath=PATH` says where the run state is kept; a directory takes the default file name inside it, which is what a containerised run wants when the path is a mounted volume.
+Without it the file sits in the working directory.
+- Resume is refused, with a `WARN` line and a normal run from the beginning, when the state was written for a different source connection, a different target connection or a different publisher version.
+The state is removed by a run that finishes without losing a document.

 ## Known Limitations for Ed-Fi ODS / API 5.1 through 5.3

 Currently, Ed-Fi ODS / API 5.1 through 5.3 has the following known issues related to Change Queries and the Ed-Fi API Publisher.
 These have been resolved in [Ed-Fi ODS / API 5.3-cqe patch](https://edfi.atlassian.net/wiki/spaces/EFTD/pages/24807016/Change+Query+Enhancements) and [Ed-Fi ODS / API 6.1](https://edfi.atlassian.net/wiki/spaces/ODSAPIS3V61/overview).